 Net income prepared in accordance with IFRS recognizes revenue and expenses at time intervals that do not necessarily match the receipt or payment of cash.
-Therefore, when establishing cash distributions to unitholders, consideration is given to factors such as cash generated from and required for operating activities and forward-looking cash flow information, including forecasts and budgets.
-Management does not expect current or potential commitments to replace and maintain its investment properties to adversely affect distributions.
+Therefore, when establishing cash distributions to unitholders, consideration is given to factors such as FFO, AFFO, cash generated from and required for operating activities and forward-looking cash flow information, including forecasts and budgets.
+Management does not expect current or potential future commitments to replace or maintain its investment properties to adversely affect distributions.